sdmx-twg/sdmx-json/structure-message/requirements/browse-by-topic.md

 The client typically needs to display the names of the dataflows.
 In addition, some clients might also want to display the descriptions of the dataflows and the name of the selected category.

-In order to perform the next query (cf. step 2 below), clients will need the full references to the dataflows (id, agency id and version).
+In order to perform the next query, clients will need the full references to the dataflows (id, agency id and version).

-### Step 2: Find data in the selected dataflow, using concept filters
+### Query 2: Find data in the selected dataflow, using concept filters

 Required artefacts: Content Constraint